 And to her kindred dire misfortunes.

-"Lands I will also give thee, people and followers,
+"Lands I will also give thee, people and

 Vinbiorg and Valbiorg, if thou wilt accept them;